wangby511/System-Design-Architecture-and-Infra/bloom-filter.md

 A bloom filter is a data structure (similar to hash table) designed to tell you, rapidly and memory-efficiently, whether an element is present in a set.

 It could be **false positive**, but false negatives are impossible.
+Therefore it can avoid **cache miss attack**(A scenario that a user queries a key which doesn't exist in the database nor cached.
+So the database can easily be overloaded.).

 However, increasing the number of hash functions also adds latency to the insertion and lookup operations of the bloom filter.
 The time complexity for a bloom filter is O(k) where k is the number of hash functions involved.